topher-lo/PyShopper/README.md

 PyShopper is a Python implementation of Shopper, a probablistic model of shopping baskets, from [the paper](https://arxiv.org/abs/1711.03560 "Arxiv paper"):
 + Francisco J. R. Ruiz, Susan Athey, David M. Blei.
 SHOPPER: A Probabilistic Model of Consumer Choice with Substitutes and Complements.
 ArXiv 1711.03560.
 2017.

+## Project Status
+This mini-project is still in active development.
+The code is currently NOT usable.
+The Shopper model has been specified, but I have yet to test against any dataset.

 ## Background
 The goals of this mini-project were to:
 - Push the boundaries of my understanding of PyMC3